EleniNtz13/Public-Library-Internship-Sparta/week-01/week-01-report.md

 Together, these tools form a simple development stack that allows message display, data management, and local web server operation — forming the foundation for more advanced features in the library system.

-Below are the steps to install and set up the development environments for **both Python and PHP**.
+Below are the steps to install and set up the development environments for **both Python and PHP**:

 ## 1️⃣ Python Setup 🛠️
 ### 1. Create the Project Folder